Television: Digital

-Digital television transition started in late 2000s.
-All governments across the world set the deadline for analog shutdown by 2010s.
+Digital television transition started in the late 2000s.
+All governments across the world set the deadline for analog shutdown by the 2010s.
 Initially, the adoption rate was low, as the first digital tuner-equipped television sets were costly.
-But soon, as the price of digital-capable television sets dropped, more and more households were converting to digital television sets.
-The transition is expected to be completed worldwide by mid to late 2010s.
+However, as the price of digital-capable television sets dropped, more and more households started converting to digital television sets.
+The transition is expected to be completed worldwide by the mid to late 2010s.

 Smart television

 The advent of digital television allowed innovations like smart television sets.
-A smart television, sometimes referred to as connected TV or hybrid TV, is a television set or set-top box with integrated Internet and Web 2.0 features, and is an example of technological convergence between computers, television sets and set-top boxes.
+A smart television sometimes referred to as a "connected TV" or "hybrid TV", is a television set or set-top box with integrated Internet and Web 2.0 features and is an example of technological convergence between computers, television sets, and set-top boxes.
 Besides the traditional functions of television sets and set-top boxes provided through traditional Broadcasting media, these devices can also provide Internet TV, online interactive media, over-the-top content, as well as on-demand streaming media, and home networking access.
 These TVs come pre-loaded with an operating system.

-Smart TV should not to be confused with Internet TV, Internet Protocol television (IPTV) or with Web TV.
-Internet television refers to the receiving of television content over the Internet instead of by traditional systems—terrestrial, cable and satellite (although Internet itself is received by these methods).
-IPTV is one of the emerging Internet television technology standards for use by television networks.
+Smart TV is not to be confused with Internet TV, Internet Protocol television (IPTV), or with Web TV.
+Internet television refers to receiving television content over the Internet instead of through traditional systems—terrestrial, cable, and satellite.
+IPTV is one of the emerging Internet television technology standards for television networks.
 Web television (WebTV) is a term used for programs created by a wide variety of companies and individuals for broadcast on Internet TV.
-A first patent was filed in 1994 (and extended the following year) for an "intelligent" television system, linked with data processing systems, by means of a digital or analog network.
-Apart from being linked to data networks, one key point is its ability to automatically download necessary software routines, according to a user's demand, and process their needs.
-Major TV manufacturers have announced production of smart TVs only, for middle-end and high-end TVs in 2015.
-Smart TVs have gotten more affordable compared to when they were first introduced, with 46 million of U.S. households having at least one as of 2019.
+A first patent was filed in 1994 (and extended the following year) for an "intelligent" television system, linked with data processing systems, using a digital or analog network.
+Apart from being linked to data networks, one key point is its ability to automatically download necessary software routines according to a user's demand and process their needs.
+Major TV manufacturers announced the production of smart TVs only for middle-end and high-end TVs in 2015.
+Smart TVs have gotten more affordable compared to when they were first introduced, with 46 million U.S. households having at least one as of 2019.